Board of Directors 2024-25:

 Environment North is profoundly saddened by the passing of long time board member Scott Harris in January 2024.
 (Link to Scott Harris' Green Legacy

-The current Board of Directors of Environment North (as of February 23, 2024):
+The current Board of Directors of Environment North:

 Graham Saunders (president)